libretime/libretime/docs/admin-manual/default-passwords.md

 Two of the most important passwords that should be changed _immediately_ after installation are the passwords used by the PostgreSQL database.
-It is strongly recommended that you do this before exposing your server to the internet beyond your internal network.
+It's strongly recommended that you do this before exposing your server to the internet beyond your internal network.

 1. Login to PostgreSQL with `sudo -u postgres psql`.
 The PostgreSQL shell - `postgres=#` - means that you have logged in successfully.
 2. Change the admin password with `ALTER USER postgres PASSWORD 'myPassword';`, where `myPassword` is the new password.